ch-stark/gitops-rbac-example/blog/blog.md

 ### SecOps

+This role might have to deal with the following questions.

 How do I ensure all my clusters are compliant with my defined policies?”

 “How do I set consistent security policies across diverse environments and ensure enforcement?”